 Those visiting the popular town of Trogir should head to nearby Vinisce.
-If you love your beaches secluded, clear, and downright beautiful, then you won’t be disappointed here!
+You won’t be disappointed if you’re after the best place to go in Croatia for secluded, clear, and downright beautiful beaches!

-You can enjoy sailing and jet-skiing during the summer months, as well as swimming in the safe waters.
-There is also a lot of historical sites to check out around Vinisce too, including the Church of the Blessed Virgin Mary, the Church of St Antun of Padua, and St John’s Church too.
+You can enjoy sailing and jet-skiing during the summer months and swim in the safe waters.
+There are also many historical sites to check out around Vinisce, including the Church of the Blessed Virgin Mary, the Church of St Antun of Padua, and St John’s Church.

-The combination of beautiful and quiet beaches, along with history and Croatian culture makes Vinisce a real hidden gem, and let’s not forget the traditional cuisine to be tasted around here too.
+The combination of beautiful and quiet beaches, history, and Croatian culture makes Vinisce a real hidden gem.
+Let’s not forget the traditional cuisine to be tasted around here, too.